 There are plenty of things to try in Melbourne during the spookiest time of the year.
-Trick-or-treating, mini-festivals, scary movie screenings and terrifying attractions will help you to get into the holiday spirit and honour all local traditions.
+Trick-or-treating, mini-festivals, scary movie screenings, and terrifying attractions will help you to get into the holiday spirit and honor all local traditions.
 Don't hesitate to book a ghost tour or visit the central cemetery for the complete Halloween experience.

-Hedgend Maze is a park featuring a 1.2-km (0.7-mi) maze in Healesville.
+Hedgend Maze is a park featuring a 0.7-mi (1.2-km) maze in Healesville.
 It hosts the family-friendly Hedgend Halloween event for two weekends and also Fright Nights.
 As dusk falls, the maze becomes the site of a real Zombie Apocalypse.
-Try to make your way through Hedgend Maze with just one lantern while you will encounter scary hungry, flesh-eating monsters who want to eat you.
-The attraction is open from 8.30 p.m to 9.30 p.m.
-No children under 13 are permitted.
+Try to make your way through Hedgend Maze with just one lantern while you encounter scary hungry, flesh-eating monsters who want to eat you.
+The attraction is open from 8:30 pm to 9:30 pm.
+Children under 13 are not permitted.

-Boo at the Zoo is one of the favourite Halloween events for children held at Werribee Open Range Zoo.
-The Zoo is transformed into a big Halloween-themed party with colourful costumes, entertainment, crafts, games, and trick-or-treating.
+Boo at the Zoo is one of the favorite Halloween events for children held at Werribee Open Range Zoo.
+The Zoo is transformed into a big Halloween-themed party with colorful costumes, entertainment, crafts, games, and trick-or-treating.
 There is no better way to get into the Halloween spirit with some family fun suitable for all ages.
 Kids can enjoy Goo Zone, Zombie dancers, Croaky Creepy Critters adventure maze, and other fun zones.
-Werribee Open Range Zoo is located in 35 min. drive from Melbourne's downtown.
+Werribee Open Range Zoo is located in 35 minute-drive from downtown Melbourne.

-Halloween Tours of Melbourne General Cemetery (canceled n 2020)
+Halloween Tours of Melbourne General Cemetery (canceled in 2020)

 Halloween tours of the Melbourne General Cemetery is one of the iconic spine-chilling and educational Melbourne experiences.
 Being in a graveyard at night is already rather scary, but when you come to a large group of people holding torches, led by an expert guide, it becomes an extremely exciting experience.